About the Department

 Responsibilities

 • Under the direction of Faculty Director Michael Kremer, conduct research in the field of development economics.
 Research priorities will be set in conversation with the Faculty Director.
-DIL will provide time to publish the postdocs’ job market paper and other papers from the PhD that are being prepared to submit to journals.
-(95%)

-• The postdocs will provide input on cross-cutting lab activities or DIL public goods as required (5%).
+• The postdocs will provide input on cross-cutting lab activities or DIL public goods as required

 Minimum Qualifications